Table of Contents

 According to the Mayo Clinic, symptoms of lead poisoning include:

 Landlords who own properties built before 1978 must perform their due diligence by presenting tenants with a lead-based paint disclosure.
-Since lead-based paints can pose health risks, this disclosure isn’t just a formality, but a legal requirement for landlords of older homes.
-Lead-based paint wasn’t entirely banned until 1978, so many older homes still contain harmful lead-based paint or paint residue.
+Since lead-based paints can pose health risks, this disclosure isn’t just a formality but a legal requirement for landlords of older homes.
+Providing lead-based paint disclosure ensures that potential buyers or tenants are informed about the risks of lead-based paint and can make safe and informed decisions.
+Compliance with these regulations protects public health and prevents legal liabilities for property sellers and landlords.

 Lead-based paint disclosures are required for all homes built prior to 1978 unless otherwise officially exempt.
 If you are unsure, you may need to have your property officially inspected to determine the presence of lead-based paint.